 If you're feeling lost about your options or are having second thoughts about whether you're heading in the right direction, you're not alone!
 Visit the Career Counseling Library to do some exploration.
 This is also a good time to reach out to faculty about writing letters of recommendation, to connect with the SLC to review drafts of your personal statement for grad school apps, or to plug into other opportunities to prepare for graduate school and/or job applications.

-Most semesters, the Psychology student services team offers a pre-graduation workshop.
+Each semester we hold a pre-graduation workshop.
 We encourage you to join a workshop during the semester before your EGT.
-If you can't come to the workshop when it's offered, we invite you to watch a recording of it.
+If you can't come to the workshop when it's offered, we invite you to watch a recording of it or request a copy of the slides.
 Just email us at firstname.lastname@example.org and we can send you a link.

 While students often use “graduation” to mean multiple things, the university uses the following terms: